XOR-LIFE/node-production/README.md

 # **Take Your NodeJS Project to The Production Environment (VPS/Dedicated Server).**

-The following instructions are based on **Ubuntu**, the steps are the same for whatever Linux distribution you are going to use but the commands might be different.
+This tutorial is based on **Ubuntu**, the steps are the same for whatever Linux distribution you are going to use but the commands might be different.
 ----------------------------------------------------------------------------------------

 <br>